 Stanley Trotta with Robert Gordon

-With tax increases in mind, now may be a good time to re-evaluate your current financial-planning strategy for equity compensation and company stock holdings to determine whether action is required before new rates apply.
+With tax increases in mind, now may be a good time to re-evaluate your current financial-planning strategy for equity compensation and company stock holdings to determine whether action is required.
 Part 2 looks at restricted stock and restricted stock units.

 Alan B. Ungar